Successful vitrectomy for eye floaters treatment is available at VMR Institute for Vitreous Macular Retina.

 What Is the Best Eye Floaters Treatment?

-Eye floater surgery (floater vitrectomy) has proven the safest and most effective way to get rid of floaters.
+Surgery to excise vitreous opacities (floater vitrectomy) is proven to be a safe and effective way to get rid of floaters.

 Our vitrectomy patients are not hospitalized for this procedure, which is performed using local anesthesia.
 Using this minimally invasive technique, allows for the eye to heal within a few weeks.